MouseBiteLabs/Game-Boy-MBC3-Multicart/README.md

 ### Note about SW1

-SW1 can be either short or long.
-If the button is long enough, it will sit inside the shell in a way that lets you press it by lightly pressing on the cartridge shell.
+If SW1 is long enough, it will sit inside the shell in a way that lets you press it by lightly pressing on the cartridge shell.
 This way, you can activate it without removing it from the console.
-This is helpful if you want to change games via a button press.

-- If you want to make the button pressable when the cartridge is fully assembled, you need to find a switch that has an extended stem on AliExpress, eBay, or Amazon (**if you find a compatible switch on Mouser or Digikey, please let me know**).
+You need to find a switch that has an extended stem on AliExpress, eBay, or Amazon (**if you find a compatible switch on Mouser or Digikey, please let me know**).
 The measurements will be 5.2 mm x 5.2 mm, with a height of 3.5 mm.
 Sometimes these parts are listed as "4 mm x 4 mm" or "5 mm x 5 mm" instead.
 Check the datasheet, if available, to see if it'll fit the footprint.
 They should have listing pictures similar to the ones seen here:

 ![image](https://github.com/MouseBiteLabs/Game-Boy-MBC3-Multicart/assets/97127539/57f93dff-8af2-446d-9d30-69dc870ae9df)

-- If you don't care about pressing the button while it's in the shell, like if you are making a multicart that changes games by cycling the power where you wouldn't need it, then you can simply use the TS18-5-25-SL-260-SMT-TR (https://mou.sr/3uipCQz).

 ### Note about SW2, SW3

 Instead of using the somewhat pricey switch designated for SW2 and SW3, you can instead just bridge the pads with solder from the middle pad to the pad in the direction you want to set the switch to.
 For example - in the below picture, SW3A and SW3B are both in the "ON" position in both cases.
 (Note that the white switches on the right image are switched to the right.)

 ![image](https://github.com/MouseBiteLabs/Game-Boy-MBC5-Multicart/assets/97127539/40d1f523-6df1-4596-8ef3-968f2b9fd656)

+**REMINDER: SW2A MUST BE IN THE OFF POSITION.**

 ### Note about MBC3 Revisions